 Ingredients for Chicken Burrito Bowls with Pico de Gallo

 Free-range chicken thighs: I use boneless and skinless chicken thighs in this recipe.
-I avoid using chicken breast here as it has less flavour and can get dry.
-But it’s totally up to you.
 If you have leftover chicken or other leftover meat, you can easily use that instead as a short-cut.
 Just warm it up before adding to the bowls.
+If you’re looking for a chicken breast recipe, you might like to try my Gluten Free Cashew Chicken with Broccoli.

 Rice: You can use any sort of rice in this recipe.
 I like to use long grain white rice, but you can use brown rice if you prefer.
 Just keep in mind that brown rice takes longer to cook and usually requires more water.
 You could also use instant packet rice for an even quicker solution.
 But if you have a rice cooker, cooking fresh rice is a breeze.
 I highly recommend buying one if you eat rice regularly like I do.